Find Affordable College Courses

 Read More…

-Out of the 17 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Colorado Boulder landed the # 2 spot on the list.
-CU - Boulder is a very large public school located in the city of Boulder.
+Out of the 17 schools in the Rocky Mountains Region that were part of this year’s ranking, Weber State University landed the # 3 spot on the list.
+WSU is a fairly large public school located in the small city of Ogden.

 About 75% of the students majoring in communication and journalism at the school are women while 25% are male.

-Full Communication & Journalism at Weber State University Report
+Read full report on Communication & Journalism at Weber State University

 About 77% of the students majoring in communication and journalism at the school are women while 23% are male.